Anatolia College: Anatolia High School (Secondary School)

 The secondary division of Anatolia is the original element of this educational institution.
-Anatolia is organized in accordance with Greek law and grants the Greek Apolytirio (the Greek high school diploma) by meeting the requirements established by the Greek Ministry of Education, while students enrolled in the I.B. program receive the I.B.
-Certificate.
-Entrance to the regular high school and IB program is based on examinations and previous school records.
+Anatolia is organized in accordance with Greek law and grants the Greek Apolytirio (the Greek high school diploma) by meeting the requirements established by the Greek Ministry of Education, while students enrolled in the IBDP program receive the IB Diploma.
+Entrance to the regular high school and IBDP program is based on entrance examinations administered by the school and previous grade records.

+Scholarships are offered to students that don't have the means to pay the tuition fees and who have had excellent academic performance the previous years, covering anywhere from 10% to 100% of the tuition costs at the school.
+Special scholarships are also awarded for residents of specific prefectures or students with capabilities in the Arts.

 Anatolia High School offers the MYP program from 7th to 10th grade.
-MYP provides a framework of learning that encourages students to become creative, critical and reflective thinkers.
-The MYP emphasizes intellectual challenge, encouraging students to make connections between their studies in traditional subjects and the real world.
+Student participation in the MYP is mandatory, and successful students are awarded the MYP Certificate at the end of the 10th grade, alongside the official grades from the Greek state.

-With the exception of courses in English, Art and Computers, the Greek high school curriculum is taught in Greek, while all IBDP courses are taught in English except Greek Literature that is taught in Greek.
-Each gymnasium (grades 7–9) and lyceum (grades 10–12) has its own Dean and Deputy Dean, and the IBDP program has its own Director.
+With the exception of the English course, the Greek high school curriculum is taught in Greek, while all IBDP courses are taught in English except for Greek Literature, which is taught in Greek in accordance with regulations by the Greek government.
+Each Gymnasium (grades 7–9) and Lyceum (grades 10–12) has its own Dean and Deputy Dean, and the IBDP program has its own Director.
 The High School as a whole is overseen by the Vice President for Secondary Education.